ManuelSchmitz/SCAM/Readme.md

 A job is shaft, processed by an individual agent.
 The dispatcher will usually assign a job to the individual agents.

+## Air Traffic Control (ATC)

+ATC pevents collisions in mid-air.
+It grants permissions to the agents when it is safe for them to proceed into protected areas.

+Generally, agents move along horizontal planes, so called _flight levels_.
+Each agent has its own flight level.

 ## Protocol Messages

 ### Unicast